aaron-grau/curic/sql/projects/sqlzoo/README.md

 If you need to run sample queries, you can do so in pry or by adding method calls to the bottom of your `lib/` files and then running them.

+Please note: Do NOT attempt any of the problems in the bonus files until you have completed the problems in ALL of the regular files.

 ## Notes on Tables

 Some of the exercises involve joining tables together, and the purpose of some